 A first-round draft pick whose infectious energy and community spirit made him a fan favorite beyond the box score.

-Cole Tucker's path to the majors was written in the Arizona sun, a gifted shortstop selected in the first round by the Pittsburgh Pirates straight out of high school.
-His MLB debut in 2019 was a storybook moment, capped with a game-tying hit and a televised kiss from his girlfriend in the stands that briefly made him a national headline.
-While his on-field performance saw him shuttle between Pittsburgh, Colorado, and Los Angeles as a versatile infielder and outfielder, Tucker's legacy in Pittsburgh was cemented by his vibrant personality.
-He became known for his dyed hair, his enthusiastic embrace of the city, and his genuine, ongoing connection with Pirates fans.
-His career, though not statistically dominant, exemplified the human side of professional sports—a player whose joy for the game and for people left a lasting impression.
+Cole Tucker debuted in MLB in 2019 with a game-tying hit and a televised kiss from his girlfriend that briefly made him a national headline.
+The 1996-born shortstop was selected in the first round by the Pittsburgh Pirates straight out of high school.
+His on-field performance saw him shuttle between Pittsburgh, Colorado, and Los Angeles as a versatile infielder and outfielder.
+In Pittsburgh, his vibrant personality—dyed hair, enthusiastic embrace of the city, and genuine connection with Pirates fans—made a lasting impression.
+Though not statistically dominant, his career exemplified the human side of professional sports: a player whose joy for the game and for people resonated deeply.

 1981–1996